Skunk: Mitigation

 Skunks are common in suburban areas, and domestic dogs are often sprayed by skunks.
 There are many misconceptions about the removal of skunk odor, including the pervasive idea that tomato juice will neutralize the odor.
 These household remedies are ineffective, and only appear to work due to olfactory fatigue.
-In 1993, the American chemist Paul Krebaum has developed a formula that chemically neutralizes skunk spray by changing the odor-causing thiols into odorless acids, which is endorsed by the Humane Society of the United States for sprayed dogs.
+In 1993, the American chemist Paul Krebaum developed a formula that chemically neutralizes skunk spray by changing the odor-causing thiols into odorless acids, which is endorsed by the Humane Society of the United States for sprayed dogs.
 It involves hydrogen peroxide, baking soda, and liquid dish soap.

 Skunk spray is composed mainly of three low-molecular-weight thiol compounds, (E)-2-butene-1-thiol, 3-methyl-1-butanethiol, and 2-quinolinemethanethiol, as well as acetate thioesters of these.
 These compounds are detectable by the human nose at concentrations of only 11.3 parts per billion.